Lie groups of controlled characters of combinatorial Hopf algebras: Introduction and statement of results

 For example, the Butcher-Connes-Kreimer algebra of rooted trees is an (RLB) Hopf algebra.
 This property was used to establish the regularity of the tame Butcher group in \cite{BS16}.
-We obtain now the following general result for groups of controlled characters of an (RLB)-Hopf algebra.
+For groups of controlled characters of an (RLB)-Hopf algebra we prove.

 \textbf{Theorem B} \emph{Let $(\Hopf, \Sigma)$ be an (RLB) Hopf algebra, $B$ a Banach algebra.
 Assume that $((\Hopf, \Sigma), (\Gr{k})_{k\in \N})$ is a control pair.
 Then the associated group $\controlledChar{\Hopf}{B}$ is $C^0$-regular and thus in particular regular in the sense of Milnor.}